sani-coop/edx-documentation/en_us/install_operations/source/ecommerce/create_products/create_products_overview.rst

 * Coupons allow users to offer learners a discount, either percentage or fixed amount, off a course enrollment.
 For more information, see :ref:`Create and Manage Coupons`.

+* Enrollment codes allow users to purchase bulk enrollments for a course.

 ******************************
 Prepare to Create a Product